ds-wook/power-usage-predict/README.md

 Code execution for the new model is as follows:

-Running the learning code shell allows learning for each `fold`.
+Running the learning code shell.

    ```sh
    $ sh scripts/run.sh
    ```

-   Modifying the learning code shell will allow you to learn for each `fold`.
-You can also change the seed value.
    Examples are as follows.

    ```sh
     python src/clustering.py